 Arriving by Bus

 Greyhound has buses to Boston from all major cities in North America.
 Besides its main location at South Station, Greyhound has suburban terminals in Newton and Framingham.
-Peter Pan Bus Lines connects Boston with cities elsewhere in Massachusetts, Connecticut, New Jersey, New York, and Maryland.
+Peter Pan Bus Lines connects Boston with cities elsewhere in Southern New England, New Jersey, New York, and Maryland.

-Concord Coach runs buses between Boston and Concord, New Hampshire; Portland, Maine; and Bangor, Maine.
+Concord Coach runs buses between Boston and several cities in New Hampshire and Maine.
 C&J sends buses up the New Hampshire coast to Newburyport, Massachusetts; Dover, New Hampshire; Durham, New Hampshire; and Portsmouth, New Hampshire.
 Concord and C&J both leave from South Station (which is connected to the Amtrak station) and Logan Airport.
-BoltBus offers cheap fares in well-kept buses between Boston, New York City, Philadelphia, and Washington D.C. (express service between Boston and New York City is also available).
+BoltBus offers cheap fares in well-kept buses between Boston, New York City, Philadelphia, and Washington, D.C. (express service between Boston and New York City is also available).
 Megabus also offers low fares, and serves New York City and points south along the East Coast.
 Both companies leave from South Station.

 Fares and schedules for all buses except LimoLiner are posted at South Station, at many of the tourist kiosks, and online.
 Major bus lines now offer Wi-Fi service at no charge.
 You can usually purchase your tickets online, and major credit cards are accepted for all buses.